WebsiteBaker-modules/anynews/README.md

 3. customized CSS definitions in file ***/css/anynews.css***

 ### Anynews configuration
-With `cwsoft-anynews v2.8.0` the new function `getNewsItems()` was introduced, providing a more flexible configuration via a configuration array.
+With cwsoft-anynews v2.8.0 the new function `getNewsItems()` was introduced, providing a more flexible configuration via a configuration array.
 This allows you to specifiy ONLY the parameters you want to change, without taking care of position and order of other possible parameters.
-To ensure backward compatibility, the function `displayNewsItems()` works as before, but was marked DEPRECATED in favour of the new and more flexible `getNewsItems()` function.
-It's recommended to use `getNewsItems` for all your new projects.
-When `getNewsItems()` is invoked without a configuration array, the default values as listed above are used.
+To ensure backward compatibility, the function `displayNewsItems()` works as before, but was marked DEPRECATED in favour of the more flexible `getNewsItems()` function.
 An overview of all supported configuration options is given in the section [supported configuration options](#supported-configuration-options).

 Calling `getNewsItems` without configuration array uses the DEFAULTS below: